Aphodes/Japanese-Guide/README.md

 ### Minna No Nihongo (MNN)

 Similar to Genki but entirely in Japanese.
-Personally don't recommend it due to the higher barrier to entry and less than ideal lessons.
+Personally don't recommend it due to the higher barrier to entry, how classroom-orientated it is, the big focus on business Japanese, and some unconvential approaches to explaining grammar.

 **https://www.amazon.com/minna-no-nihongo-Books/s?k=minna+no+nihongo&rh=n%3A283155**